xcarol/moviescout/README.md

 ### Publishing a new version for internal test

 - Modify the last (build) number in _version: 1.0.0+**X**_ at the _pubspec.yaml_ file before building the new .aab bundle.

-- Build the bundle as explained above.
+- Build the bundle `flutter build appbundle --release`.
 - Go to: [Create an internal test version](https://play.google.com/console/u/0/developers/5602401961225582177/app/4972075179053080011/app-dashboard) to upload it.